 11. Furnas Azores

-The Furnas are a must see in the Azores.
 You must visit the picturesque village of Furnas on any trip to the Azores.
 Located on the Portuguese island of Sao Miguel Azores, this town is a natural hotspot of geothermal activity.
-It somehow feels completely different from the rest of the island.
+It somehow feels completely different than the rest of the island.

 Tucked away high in the mountains, the village of Furnas is home to only 1,500 people.
 It is also one of the best places to see and experience the effects of an active volcano.
 Steaming hot springs, leafy fern-lined gardens, and natural thermal spas abound in Azores Furnas.
 This tropical paradise won’t disappoint!